-The fact of the matter is XAVC and XAVC-S, or AVCHD, or any other similar format is very efficient for encoding video data into small file sizes.
+The fact of the matter is these highly compressed codecs are very efficient for encoding video data into small file sizes.
 It is not however easy or quick to decode for high-quality finishing and post production processing.

 What you can do, is transcode your source media to a intermediate format which Resolve is able to process far more efficiently.
 These files then become your master media for post.
 Apple ProRes is a great general purpose format for this, as is Avid DNxHD or DNxHR and as long as you are transcoding at the same resolution, to a less compressed format, in the same or greater color bit-depth, you should not be losing any image quality as a result.
 Here’s a guide of possible transcode formats to consider.

 - Apple ProRes 422 HQ – for source media of 8 or 10-bit color depth, 4:2:0 or 4:2:2